Pages

 is that it regards physical phenomena as possibly discontinuous.

-There was a time when open problems in Math or Physics had a canonical representation in Philosophy.
+There may have been a time when open problems in Math or Physics had a canonical representation in Philosophy.
 That ceased to be the case decades ago even before the subject became adversely selective.

 It suggests that, in an atom (interpreted as above), a certain state of affairs persists for a certain time, and then suddenly is replaced by a finitely different state of affairs.
 Continuity of motion, which had always been assumed, appears to have been a mere prejudice.
 The philosophy appropriate to quantum theory, however, has not yet been adequately developed.
 I suspect that it will demand even more radical departures from the traditional doctrine of space and time than those demanded by the theory of relativity.